 According to state law, each school district must provide students with instruction in human growth and development.
 Fifth grade students spend two days discussing hygiene and puberty.
-Parent notification letters are sent out requiring each parent to opt their child out of the program if they choose to do so.
+Parent notification letters are sent out requiring each parent to opt their child out of the program.
 Parents may review the curriculum prior to its use and have their child excused from instruction.
 Parents should contact the principal if they wish to review the curriculum or to excuse their child from puberty instruction.